 - May be prone to rust if not oiled with WD-40 or something similar.

-The XM-3670 Olympic EZ Curl Bar has a black manganese phosphate shaft with alternating hand grips and weighs 22lbs.
+This curl bar has a black manganese phosphate shaft with alternating hand grips and weighs 22lbs.
 The bar measures 48 inches and has chrome sleeves on each end that can support a total of 400lbs.

 The length of a curl bar is important for both comfort and balance, both of which can have influence over how difficult it is to maintain proper form.
 A larger athlete may not be able to use a more narrow bar comfortably, the same being true for smaller athletes and larger bars.
 Ideally, the curl bar grip should sit comfortably in the athlete’s grip if the athletes arms are bent at ninety degrees with elbows aligned with the torso.